jes97210/beading_design/README.md

 # beading_design
-A Python application where the user can design beading patterns
+A Python application where the user can design beading patterns.

+Current stitches include:
+- Square
+- Brick (can simulate Peyote)
+- Herringbone

 This program was writen in Python v.
 3.6.0